hlfernandez/aibench-debian-package/README.md

 - Add property `debian.package.lib.folder` specifying the location of the project in target debian systems.
 - Add property `debian.package.command` specifying the location of the command in target debian systems.
 - Add property `debian.package.maintainer` specifying the project maintainer.
+- Add property `debian.package.dependencies` specifying the project dependencies (i.e., debian packages).
+For instance, value `default-jre | java7-runtime` are the minimum required dependencies to indicate that project needs Java 1.7 to run.

 ### 3 Create necessary resource files